Helen Gordon (businesswoman)

-Helen Gordon (born May 1959) is a British business executive who is the chief executive of the FTSE 250 Index listed company Grainger plc.
-She replaced Andrew Cunningham when he retired from the position in February 2016.
+Dame Helen Gordon (born May 1959) is a British business executive who is the chief executive of the FTSE 250 Index listed company Grainger plc.

 Gordon is a board member of the New Covent Garden Market Authority and an Advisory Board member of Cambridge University Land Economy Department. she was a Trustee of the College of Estate Management for nine years.